malw0re/mallwore/content/posts/hacktheboo2023-ctf/forensics.md

 ![](https://i.imgur.com/GMsEYt3.png)

-Hi 👋, in this article i'll be sharing some challenges from the hacktheboo ctf challenges that was up i covered 3 challenges didn't cover rest that much.
+Hi 👋, in this article i'll be sharing some challenges from the hacktheboo ctf challenges that was up i covered 3 challenges didn't touch on the rest that much.
 So for the first bat challenge it was under the practice section and the last two are forensics which i decided to work on they were interesting.

 Hope you have a nice read 😅